 Career Navigation Consultant, ACAP

-Your decision to immigrate to Canada is one of the best and most important decisions you will ever make.
-However, keep in mind that immigrating to a new country often disrupts career growth.
-This can cause skilled immigrants and internationally trained professionals to experience something called “professional identity loss.”
+Immigrating to a new country can open up new opportunities for skilled immigrants and internationally trained professionals, but it can also disrupt career growth.
+This disruption can cause immigrants to experience “professional identity loss.”
 Occupation, nature of work, level of responsibility, salary, and stability of work are likely to change after immigration.
 Adapting to these changes—while maintaining a positive self-image—can be difficult at times.
 This article will explore how immigrants can overcome career-related identity loss, and will also discuss how creating action plans can help immigrants take a more active role in rebuilding their identities in Canada.

 Barriers to Employment for Immigrants